giamir/giamir.github.io/_posts/2017-04-23-what-is-react-fiber.md

 });
 ```

-<small>A thing to keep in mind is that we are passing to `setState` an updater function rather than a plane object.
+<small>A thing to keep in mind is that we are passing to `setState` an updater function rather than a plain object.
 This is necessary in order to defers updates.
 More about functional setState can be found in [this article](https://medium.freecodecamp.com/functional-setstate-is-the-future-of-react-374f30401b6b).</small>

 When a *numbers update* is triggered, as you can see from the picture, `React` just calls the `requestIdleCallBack` function and it does not even start to look for changes on the new tree.